EduardoNeville/DB_PROJ/report.md

 Elite is associated to a user, so it is a weak regarding users table.
 A tip is given by a user to a business, so it is weak regarding these two entities.
 Same reasoning for review table.
-An schedule is dependant of a business, so it is also a weak entity.
+A schedule is dependant of a business, so it is also a weak entity.

+The Friends table should be a many-to-many relationship, due to assumption 1

 We splitted the weekly schedule of a busness into dayly schedules, to make it more exploitable.
 As a business could open and close twice in a day (eg a restaurant), we created an Schedule ID to identify each time slot.
+This manages assumption 2.

+We didn't do a ISA for Category of a business because there are too many possibilities for each one (assumption 4)

 Assumptions 6 and 7 justifies the thin lines between business and 'has' linked to Attributes and Schedule tables